Mataswintha: Jordanes' narrative

 "Eutharic, who married Amalasuentha...begat Athalaric and Mathesuentha.
 Athalaric died in the years of his childhood, and Mathesuentha married Vitiges, to whom she bore no child.
 Both of them were taken together by Belisarius to Constantinople.
 When Vitiges passed from human affairs, Germanus the patrician, a cousin of the Emperor Justinian, took Mathesuentha in marriage and made her a Patrician Ordinary.
 And of her he begat a son, also called Germanus.
 But upon the death of Germanus, she determined to remain a widow."

+Forced marriage

-According to Patrick Amory, she was forced to marry Witigis after the murder of her mother, and her cousin Theodahadus.
+According to Patrick Amory, she was forced to marry Vitiges after her mother and her cousin Theodahadus were murdered.